 MOD MEX/20/2#10899

 2 1.1 a) These Regulations establish general principles which relate to the provision and operation of international telecommunication services offered to the public as well as to the underlying international telecommunication transport means used to provide such services.
-They also set rules applicable to administrations*.

 Reasons: Pursuant to the definitions in the Annex to the Constitution, the "administration" is the governmental department or service responsible for discharging the obligations undertaken in the Administrative Regulations, therefore the text indicated should be deleted.